https://www.georgialegalreport.com/files/2018/06/Screen-Shot-2018-06-14-at-7.09.31-AM-300x190.png

-Was negligent security on the part of the owner or manager of this property a factor in this shooting and could this incident have been prevented?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in the death of Mr. McGowen and could this incident have been prevented?
+Read Our Legal Take below to find out if Mr. McGowen’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take